zalavariandris/lighttrace2/README.md

 - [ ] support light wavelength distribution

 - [ ] show manipulators when object is selected.
-- [ ] seperate model from viewmodel, by switching _scene_ to OrderedDict

 - [ ] simulate light as wave